ohager/signum-serial-letter/README.md

-# burst-serial-letter
+# signum-serial-letter
 A small tool to send messages in masses on [Signum Blockchain](https://signum.network)

 ## Installation

 > You need Nodejs (Version >=16) installed

-`npm i burst-serial-letter -g`
+`npm i signum-serial-letter -g`

 Now it should be available as CLI command, type:

-`burst-serial-letter --version`
+`signum-serial-letter --version`

 ## Usage

 The tools come with its built-in help.

-Just type `burst-serial-letter -h`
+Just type `signum-serial-letter -h`

 Before you can send data you need to prepare a json file to configure the Signum Node, the message and the recipient list.